apache/yunikorn-site/docs/user_guide/placement_rules.md

 Name to be used in the configuration: *provided*

 Returns the queue provided during the submission of the application.
-The behaviour of the this rule is to fully qualify the queue provided by the application if the queue is not fully qualified.
+The behaviour of this rule is to fully qualify the queue provided by the application if the queue is not fully qualified.
 If a parent rule is set and the queue provided in the application submission is fully qualified then the parent rule will not be executed.

 Supported parameters: